 Urban offers several classes that span and blend traditional disciplines, encouraging students to connect and apply their skills and knowledge from a range of academic subjects.
 Many of these courses involve a significant field component, taking advantage of Bay Area resources, and all require substantive independent and/or collaborative projects.
 Assignments in these classes are frequently hands-on, and analyze contemporary problems in the Bay Area, California, the United States and/or the larger world.

 Homelands: Discovering Diaspora through Oral History + Media is a multidisciplinary course that examines contemporary trends in the movement of people around the world with a focus on indigenous, immigrant and refugee communities.
 Through personal interviews, oral histories, media arts, and community based participatory research, students investigate displacement factors such as war, violence, poverty, and climate change.
 By engaging with Bay Area community organizations, students will achieve a more nuanced understanding of global migration trends, social issues impacting migration, the practical efforts of local organizations, and grass roots movement building.
-In addition to academic study and research, students will interview and document local individuals using audio, video and photography, creating a final collaborative and community based capstone project. (½ Credit; fulfills Service Learning 12 requirement for 12th graders) (11th and 12th Graders only)
+In addition to academic study and research, students will interview and document local individuals using audio, video and photography, creating a final collaborative and community based capstone project. (½ Credit; fulfills Service Learning 12 requirement for 12th graders) (11th and 12th Graders only) Cross-listed in Multidisciplinary classes.

 Courses Offered in Alternate Years

 Climate Change: Challenges and Solutions engages students to dive deep into one of the greatest challenges facing humanity.
 We start by exploring the dynamics of global climate and climate science.
 What kind of predictions can we make about how our planet will look in the future?
 What are the political, economic and social justice implications of action versus inaction?
 How can we communicate effectively about the challenges and what is at stake?
 Can we implement real, working solutions through resilience, mitigation and sustainable practices?
 This course will include field trips to speakers and panels, community events, and community engagement to provide context and depth to the scope of the challenges and solutions.
 Student-generated final projects will expand upon a curricular theme and the approach and outcomes should reflect the diversity of disciplines covered in the course.
 Depending on student interest, possible outcomes could include design projects (physical or digital), educational videos, mini-courses or research papers.
-(1/2 credit) (11th and 12th Graders only) Cross-listed in Science.
+(1/2 credit) (11th and 12th Graders only) Cross-listed in Multidisciplinary Classes.

 Mathematics of Democracy explores how mathematics can illuminate the ways in which our society pursues the stated and unstated goals of our democracy.
 From a civics lens, we address the design, history and purposes of the US system of government.
 Then, blending civics and mathematics, we will investigate how we pursue those purposes and how mathematics helps illuminate the contradictions (stated vs. unstated goals, ideals vs. practice) in our democracy.
 In particular, students will analyze gerrymandering and the methods being attempted to measure it (and how they fail), as well as voting rights of minority populations.
 Finally, we will explore alternatives to our system, including an analysis of how other voting systems work in theory and practice.
 This class incorporates both reading and mathematical problem solving; students will be assessed by projects, reports and tests.
 Prerequisite: Math 3 (11th and 12th Graders only) (1/2 credit)